- 2 large eggs, lightly beaten

 - In a large bowl, combine first five ingredients.
 Add beef; mix lightly but thoroughly.
 Shape into 1-in. balls.

-- Place half of the meatballs on a microwave-safe plate.
+- Place a third of the meatballs on a microwave-safe plate.
 Cover with waxed paper; microwave on high until cooked through, 2-3 minutes.
 Drain on paper towels.
-Repeat with remaining meatballs.
+Repeat twice with remaining meatballs.

 - In a 2-qt. microwave-safe dish, mix sauce ingredients.
 Microwave, covered, on high until heated through, 3-4 minutes, stirring halfway.
 Gently stir in meatballs.
 Microwave, covered, on high until heated through, 1-2 minutes.
 Yield: about 3 dozen.